skupperproject/skupper-example-bookinfo/README.md

     service/reviews created
     deployment.extensions/reviews-v3 created

+## Step 4: Expose productpage service

+Console for namespace `bookinfo-pub`:

+    kubectl expose deployment/productpage-v1 --port 9080 --type LoadBalancer

+The Bookinfo application is accessed through an ingress port to the _productpage_ service.

+The productpage may be accessed but the page will show errors since the back end services are not yet available.
+Let's fix that now.

+## Step 5: Install Skupper

+Console for namespace `bookinfo-pvt`:

+    skupper init

+Console for namespace `bookinfo-pub`:

+    skupper init

+Use `skupper status` in each console to check that Skupper is installed.

+    $ skupper status
+    Namespace '<ns>' is ready.
+It is connected to 0 other namespaces.

+As you move through the steps that follow, you can use `skupper status` at any time to check your progress.

-## Step 4: Connect your namespaces
+## Step 6: Connect your Skupper installations

-After installation, you have the infrastructure you need, but your namespaces are not connected.
+After installing Skupper you have the infrastructure you need but your namespaces are not connected.
+You need to connect your Skupper installations.

 The ```skupper connection-token``` command generates a secret token that signifies permission to connect to this namespace.
 The token also carries the network connection details so